enclaive/enclaive-docker-wordpress-sgx/README.md

 ## Why use WORDPRESS-SGX (instead of "vanilla" Wordpress) images?
 Following benefits come for free with WORDPRESS-SGX :

-- WordPress-SGX provides a significantly reduced attack surface thanks to hardware-based memory protection.
+- WORDPRESS-SGX provides a significantly reduced attack surface thanks to hardware-based memory protection.
 At any moment in time, the microservices in the confindential containers processing the data, storing data in the SQL database and forwarding the data to other microservices are protected.
 Neither enclaive nor the hosting provider can inspect the data.
 - Hardened security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
 - Run on any hosting environment irrespectivably of geo-location and comply with privacy export regulation, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
 - GDPR/CCPA compliant processing ("data in use") of user data in the cloud as data is anonymized thanks to the enclave